WDAqua/Frankenstein/README.md

 # Welcome to the Frankenstein!
 This repository contain all the reusable resources present in Frankenstein Architecture, and detailed description of how to use the resources within Frankenstein.
-This repository is maintained uder GPL 3.0 lisence agreement.
+This repository is maintained uder GPL 3.0 lisence agreement and submitted as resource track paper in ESWC 2018.
 Please see lisence.md for details.
 The repository contain two
 folders:
 ## Qanary
 In this folder, all the 29 integrated components within Frankenstein is given as independent resources.
 The detailed instruction for how to run these components,